Debt ceiling talks grind on, but Republicans say there's a 'lack of urgency' from White House

 All sides have been eyeing the potential for the package to include a framework to ease federal regulations and speed energy project developments.
 They are all but certain to claw back some $30 billion in unspent COVID-19 funds now that the pandemic emergency has officially lifted.

-The president, though, said he was ruling out the possibility, for now, of invoking the 14th Amendment as a solution, saying it's an “unresolved” legal question that would become tied up in the courts.

-Associated Press writers Kevin Freking and Seung Min Kim contributed to this report.
+Associated Press writers Kevin Freking, Seung Min Kim, Chris Megerian, Darlene Superville and Fatima Hussein contributed to this report.